 Be sure to find out the top Hawaiian musicians to add to your Spotify List!

-Jawaiian music is a hybrid of Hawaiian and Jamaican/Reggae music that is popular in Hawaii.
-It’s got an island vibe and usually a beat you can dance to.
+Jawaiian music is a hybrid of Hawaiian and Jamaican/Reggae music popular in Hawaii.
+It has an island vibe and usually a beat you can dance to.
 It was super popular in the 1990s, but you can still hear it today.
-Sean Na’auao has a lot of Jawaiian songs.
+Sean Na’auao has many Jawaiian songs.

-Jake Shimabukuro is a genius ukulele player who has tons of albums.
-While you might not immediately recognize his music, you’ll be impressed with the intricacies and the beautiful melody.
-He plays lots of popular Hawaiian songs on the ukulele.
+Jake Shimabukuro is a genius ukulele player who has released many albums.
+While you might not immediately recognize his music, you’ll be impressed with its intricacies and beautiful melody.
+He plays many popular Hawaiian songs on the ukulele.

 The Portuguese brought over small guitar-like instruments to Hawaii.
 They morphed into the popular Hawaiian instrument.
 Because there are only 4 strings and the size is small, it’s an easy instrument for kids and adults.